 Easy Set-Up of Ray Optics Models

 The Ray Optics Module contains a variety of boundary conditions, including combinations of specular and diffuse reflection.
 Rays can be released from within domains, from boundaries, or at a uniform grid of points.
 Specialized release features are also available for modeling solar radiation and for releasing reflected or refracted rays from an illuminated surface.
-Dedicated postprocessing tools offer you many ways to analyze ray trajectories, evaluate expressions over many rays, and even visualize interference patterns.
+Dedicated postprocessing tools offer you many ways to analyze ray trajectories, evaluate expressions over many rays, and even visualize interference patterns and monochromatic aberrations.

 - A Czerny-Turner monochromator spatially separates polychromatic light into a series of monochromatic rays.
 This model simulates a crossed Czerny-Turner configuration that consists of a spherical collimating mirror, a planar diffraction grating, a spherical imaging mirror, and an array charge coupled device (CCD) detector.
 The model uses the Geometrical Optics interface to compute the positions of incident rays on the detector plane, from which the device's resolution can be derived.

 - Combinations of optical devices such as polarizers and wave retarders can be used to control the intensity and polarization of transmitted radiation.
 In this model, two linear polarizers with orthogonal transmission axes are used to reduce the intensity of a ray to zero.
 Then, the intensity and polarization of the transmitted ray are analyzed when a quarter-wave or half-wave retarder is placed between the two polarizers.